Oliver-Siren/CCM/chef/Chef/extra/fqdnproblems.md

 sudo hostname https://192.168.1.37 && service avahi-daemon restart
-hostname: the specified hostname is invalid

-not really surprinsing then i edited the IP into /etc/hosts and restarted avahi
+hostname: the specified hostname is invalid not really surprinsing then i edited the IP into /etc/hosts and restarted avahi

 slave@slave:/etc$ service avahi-daemon restart
 ==== AUTHENTICATING FOR org.freedesktop.systemd1.manage-units ===
-Authentication is required to restart 'avahi-daemon.service'.
+Authentication is retquired to restart 'avahi-daemon.service'.
 Authenticating as: slave,,, (slave)
 Password:
 ==== AUTHENTICATION COMPLETE ===

-now to redo the certs i tried
+now to redo the cerits i tried

 sudo chef-server-ctl reconfigure